ivo-toby/contentful-mcp/README.md

+# This project is still in development

 # Contentful MCP Server

 An MCP server implementation that integrates with Contentful's Content Management API, providing comprehensive content management capabilities.

+- Please note \*; if you are not interested in the code, and just want to use this MCP in Claude Desktop (or any other tool that is able to use MCP servers) you don't have to clone this repo, you can just set it up in Claude desktop, refer to the section "Usage with Claude Desktop" for instructions on how to install it.

 ## Features